dude56987/2web/help/man_2web.md

+% 2WEB(1)

 NAME
 ====

-2web - CLI for administration
+2web - CLI for administration of 2web server

 SYNOPSIS
 ========